Marvel Phase 4 has begun. WandaVision arrived on Disney Plus to send our collective heads spinning – and there's so much more to come.

-Marvel Phase 4 release dates for both the MCU movies and Disney Plus TV shows were inititally announced at San Diego Comic-Con (SDCC) 2019, while Spider-Man 3 was added at a later date.
+Marvel Phase 4 release dates for both the MCU movies and Disney Plus TV shows were initially announced at San Diego Comic-Con (SDCC) 2019, while Spider-Man 3 was added at a later date.
 Due to the coronavirus pandemic, however, it's all change.

 Marvel Phase 4 movies

 Directed by Cate Shortland, Black Widow's confirmed cast includes Scarlett Johansson returning as Natasha Romanoff; Stranger Things’ David Harbour as Alexi; Florence Pugh as Yelena Belova (a “sister figure to Natasha” who takes up the Black Widow mantle in the comics, hint, hint); O-T Fagbenle as Mason, and Rachel Weisz as Melina Vostokoff AKA Iron Maiden in the comics.
 William Hurt's General Ross also cropped up in a trailer.
 The Taskmaster will feature as the villain Black Widow, but we don't know who's behind the mask just yet.

-The cast may have been expanded - if you believe some of the latest rumours, that is.
+The cast may expand even further – if you believe some of the juiciest unconfirmed rumors, that is.
 Robert Downey Jr. has been mooted for a quick cameo from previously-filmed footage.

 Feige himself has given a small peek into what to expect from the Eternals story, having told ComicBook.com: “It will be a story that will introduce you to this incredibly eclectic group of immortals, they're the focus of the story."
 He siad of the setting: "It takes place in our universe – it takes place in the MCU.”